manouraa/HR-Analytics/README.md

   while calculating average, null values have been ignored as they were not relevant.

-  These average will change if different visual filters will be applied.
+  These averages will change if different visual filters are applied.

   ### [3] employee in each department